Chapter 20. Endocrine System

 ○ Cause: ↑ thyroxine → Result: ↓ TRH, ↓ TSH

 ○ Example 1.
-Graves’ disease: Low TSH levels, high thyroxine levels
+Graves’ disease (toxic diffuse goiter): Low TSH levels, high thyroxine levels

-○ This leads to high plasma TSH levels in infants due to compensatory response
+○ This leads to high plasma TSH levels in newborns due to compensatory response

 ○ Also known as Basedow’s disease